AdamWongCH/analytics-thinking/6-Clustering/README.md

 By the end of this module, you should be able to:

-* Understand what clustering is used for
+* understand what clustering is used for
-* Apply a simple clustering algorithm
+* apply a simple clustering algorithm
-* Interpret cluster results
+* interpret cluster results
-* Use clustering for segmentation
+* use clustering for segmentation

 ---

 ## Why This Module Matters

-Not all analytics problems have labels.
+Not all analytics problems have predefined labels.

 Sometimes, we want to: